NL33/electron-git/README.md

 - Make sure if hit keyboard shortcut or hover too many times, it only calls the start loop function 1 time. in other words: start loop function should not be called when it's already being run.
 DONE

 - icon activity
-    - add icon for chrome when tab icon doesn't work
+    - add icon for chrome when tab icon doesn't work.
+DONE
-    - add microsoft word icon manually
+    - add microsoft word icon manually.
+DONE
-    - add another default icon for if other windows' icons don't work
+    - add another default icon for if other app's icons don't work.
+DONE
-    - add chrome icon manually to show up if chrome tab icon doesn't work
     - add google folder and doc icon for project focus manually

 - open dev tools, but only if in development

+- any way to speed up starting of loop function when app runs?

+- remove search box when app is going to run.

 - possibility for showing window
     - have a thin, transparant window over to the right side of screen.